 - 1.1 Brighton & Hove City Council currently has 37 public toilets which are cleaned and maintained by Healthmatic.
 This contract commenced in June 2017 following a procurement exercise.
-It is proposed to generate income from certain sites, which will contribute towards reduced maintenance and service costs. - 1.2 This report seeks approval to introduce charging within 11 of the 37 public conveniences within the City and to continue with the current charge at the West Pier Arches public convenience, which was introduced as a trial in 2014.
-The income generated through charging will be shared between the council and the contractor; details of this arrangement are set out in Section 3.9 below.
-This will enable the council to build reserves for future planned and unscheduled maintenance costs and contribute to the delivery of budget savings set out over the next two years.
-The objective is to also help deliver these savings without any closures of facilities. - 1.3 The re-procurement of the public convenience maintenance contract in May 2017 aimed to award two contracts to the chosen contractor: (1) a cleaning and maintenance contract and (2) a refurbishment contract securing from the contractor a capital investment towards the refurbishment of specified sites, at least matching the council's investment of £550,000.
-The contracts were awarded to Heathmatic who committed to a capital investment of £602,000.
+Savings of £280,000 were made through the reprocurement of the contract.
+As set out in the Integrated Service & Financial Plans, further savings are required and there is a need to modernise the current facilities.
+This report sets how Brighton & Hove City Council will deliver these savings whilst maintaining the current portfolio of facilities. - 1.2 The re-procurement of the public convenience maintenance contract awarded two contracts to the chosen contractor: (1) a cleaning and maintenance contract and (2) a refurbishment contract securing from the contractor a capital investment towards the refurbishment of specified sites, at least matching the council's investment of £550,000. - 1.3 The contracts were awarded to Healthmatic who committed to a capital investment of £602,000.
 The council's funding of £550,000 has been allocated in the Brighton & Hove Capital Investment Programme.
-This funding will be combined with the contractor's invesment to refurbish at least 12 toilet sites.
-This report seeks approval to now access this funding and proceed with the much needed refurbishment programme.
-A reserve fund will be set up to ring fence any additional surplus generated through charging to contribute towards further toilet refurbishments.
+The funding will be combined to refurbish at least 12 toilet sites. - 1.4 This report seeks approval to introduce charging within 11 of the 37 public conveniences within the City.
+The income generated through charging will be shared between the council and the contractor; details of this arrangement are set out in Section 3.21 below.
+This report also seeks approval to access the Capital Investment Programme funding to proceed with the much needed refurbishment programme.
+A reserve fund will be set up to ring fence any additional surplus generated through charging to contribute towards further toilet refurbishments. - 1.4 A report was presented to PR&G committee in July 2018 where further clarification was sought to include more details on the history of where charging has been proposed.
+This report gives further clarification on this.